jianmanlincjx/CDRL/README.md

 python train.py
 ```

-## The integration of CDRL into NED
+## The integration of CDRL into NED (Please switch to the NED_CDRL branch.)
-First, follow the data preparation and processing workflow of NED.
+First, follow the data preparation and processing workflow of NED. \\
 Supervising the training of the first-stage emotion manipulator
 ```bash
 bash run_manipulator.sh